Explore the beautiful north of Ireland with this fantastic one-week, small group tour!

-- Unwind for two nights in a splendid Irish Manor home by a beautiful, pristine beach
+- Unwind overnight at a splendid Irish Manor home by a beautiful, pristine beach

-- Explore gorgeous Glenveagh Castle and Gardens set ashore a stunning glacial lake and valley
+- Explore gorgeous Glenveagh Castle and Gardens set on a vast glacial lake and valley

-- Visit the Irish-speaking town of Glencolmcille with its early Christian standing stones
+- Visit the Gaelic-speaking town of Glencolmcille with its early Christian standing stones

-- Rove Donegal's astounding peninsulas with spectacular beaches, lighthouses, and rugged headlands
+- Rove Donegal's astounding peninsulas with spectacular beaches, rugged headlands and tour a lighthouse

 - Discover medieval Carlingford town and get a secret cab tour of Belfast’s storied past

 - Revel for two nights in fun Ardara, famed for its Donegal weavers, musical pubs, and culture